Katherine Clerk Maxwell

-Katherine Mary Clerk Maxwell (1824 – 12 December 1886) was a Scottish physicist.
-The wife of James Clerk Maxwell, she aided him in some of his work on colour vision and his experiments on the viscosity of gases.
+Katherine Mary Clerk Maxwell (1824 – 12 December 1886) was the wife of Scottish physicist James Clerk Maxwell.
+In the 1850s and 1860s she aided him in some of his work on colour vision and his experiments on the viscosity of gases.
 She was born Katherine Dewar in 1824 in Glasgow and married Clerk Maxwell in Aberdeen in 1858.

 Early life and marriage

 Katherine Mary Dewar was born in 1824 in Glasgow, the daughter of Susan Place and the Presbyterian Rev. Daniel Dewar, later Principal of Marischal College, Aberdeen.
 Few details of her early life appear to have been recorded.

 When she was in her early 30s she met James Clerk Maxwell (seven years her junior) while he was Professor of Natural Philosophy at Marischal College (1856–1860).
 Maxwell and her father, Rev. Daniel Dewar, developed a friendship which resulted in Maxwell frequently visiting the Dewar household and joining the Dewars on a family holiday.
 James announced their engagement in February 1858 and they were married in the parish of Old Machar, Aberdeen, on 2 June 1858.
 The couple did not have children.